Strength Training For Runners: Our Complete Guide

 By putting on more muscle mass, your body cranks through more calories, which helps you burn body fat and optimize your body composition for running.

-#8: Strength Training Can Boost Your Mental Game
+#8: Can Boost Your Mental Game

 Many runners find that strength training is empowering and boosts confidence, focus, and self-esteem.
 This can help you toe the line of a race with more self-efficacy and resilience.

-Basic Equipment for Strength Training Workouts
+What Basic Equipment Do You Need For Strength Training Workouts?

 While you can certainly strength train in a gym using fancy resistance machines, kettlebells, TRX suspension straps, and medicine balls, it’s also perfectly viable to get in a full body workout in your living room.

-All you need are a few dumbbells, resistance bands, and your own body weight.
+All you need are a few dumbbells, resistance bands, and your own body weight

 If you do want to strength train at home, consider getting adjustable dumbbells, as they take up less space and allow you to still have a range of weights to use for different exercises as you get stronger.

-Best Strength Training Exercise for Runners
+What Are The Best Strength Training Exercise for Runners?

 Strength training for runners should be geared towards balancing the demands of running.
 Running is a unilateral exercise, which means that your two legs move independently of one another and support your body one at a time.